Continuing Education Activity

 Time to Steady State: 5 to 7 days

 Plasma levels of aspirin can range from 3 to 10 mg/dL for therapeutic doses to as high as 70 to 140 mg/dL for acute toxicity.
-Due to delayed absorption of certain preparations, levels should be checked 4 hours after consumption and every 2 hours after that until maximum levels are reached.
+Due to delayed absorption of certain preparations, levels should be checked 4 hours after consumption and every subsequent 2 hours until maximum levels are reached.

 Treatment needs to be individualized based on symptomatology as well as levels.

 Aspirin levels do not need to be monitored in most cases.
 For certain diseases, serum creatinine at baseline, along with serum drug levels if patients have adult or juvenile rheumatoid arthritis, Kawasaki disease, or arthritis/pleurisy.

 Patients who have aspirin toxicity can have a myriad of symptoms.
 Symptoms of mild toxicity can be but are not limited to tinnitus, dizziness, lethargy, nausea, and vomiting.
 For more severe toxicity, the signs and symptoms include hyperthermia, tachypnea leading to respiratory alkalosis, high anion gap metabolic acidosis, hypokalemia, hypoglycemia, seizures, coma, and cerebral edema.
 Death commonly occurs due to cardiopulmonary edema secondary to pulmonary edema.

 Treatment for salicylate toxicity is based on salicylate concentration, acid-base status, volume status, electrolytes, GI decontamination, airway protection and respiratory status, and enhanced elimination.